 Chia seeds can be a perfect addition to your diet list.
 However, if you take chia seeds, these will become fluffy once inside the stomach and keep the stomach full for a long time.
 This will decrease the intake of extra food and get rid of the extra weight.
 One thing that should be added here, is that chia seeds help with digestion as well.

 Chia seeds are quite beneficial for the human body.
 It helps take care of you both internally and externally.
 So, it can be said that chia seeds help a lot with keeping yourself healthy and maintaining the welfare of the skin as well.

 How to Eat Chia Seeds?

 You can have chia seeds in various ways according to your preference.
-You can add it with your salads or juice, add it with your daily oatmeal in breakfast.
+You can add it with your salads or juice, or add it with your daily oatmeal for breakfast.
 However, it is not quite a good idea to add these seeds directly while cooking any food.
 Rather, you could add it to food after the cooking is done.